niranjv/ml-notes/dimensionality-reduction/README.md

 * PCA when `n` < `p`

 ## Principal Components Analysis

 * PCA finds a low-dim representation of a dataset that contains as much of the variance of the dataset as possible
 * It is an orthogonal linear transformation that converts a set of possibly correlated features to a smaller set of linearly uncorrelated variables (*Principal Components*), all orthogonal to each other
 * It re-expresses the dataset in the most meaningful basis that will filter out noise and reveal hidden structure (**linear** combination of original basis => change of basis to a new basis).
 PCs form the orthogonal basis set of the features
+* PC directions are the directions in which the data is most variable
 * Focus of PCA is on variance of features (common & unique) and seeks to reproduce total variance of features; PCs best capture the variance of the features
+* Does not involve response, if available

 * Features are always mean-centered before PCA is performed (column-means of design matrix = 0) since we are only interested in variance
 * Better to normalize all features to mean=0, stdev=1 to prevent scaling from affecting PCA